Running the Score On Stained Glass

-Double Click on all pictures to enlarge them.
+Double Click on all pictures to make them larger.

 This is first way of running the score.
 It is one of the techniques I use most often.